brihernandez/SimpleWings/README.md

 # Wings

 These wings are driven through a very abstract approximation of aerodynamics.
 Lift and drag coefficients are simulated through pre-defined curves created on a WingCurve ScriptableObject.
 As the angle of attack changes, so does the lift and drag forces incurred.
-Lift is always perpendicular to the surface, while drag is always in the opposite direction of the velocity.
+Lift is always perpendicular to the air flow, while drag is always in the opposite direction of the velocity.

 By putting together wings onto an object in a reasonable way, it's easy to create a physics based flyable airplane.
 To turn the plane (without cheating with Rigidbody.AddTorque), you will need to deflect wings to create a torque on the plane.
 Included is a very basic control surface component to facilitate this.
 See the example Airplane prefab for how to set this up.